 Fired with the excitement of buying your first investment property, you roll up your sleeves and get stuck in straight away.
 Renovation time!
-Michael suggests you read the information below as you could be throwing money away without realising it.
+Michael has some great tips from The Successful Investor which we would like to share:

 Investing top tips:

-- Get a depreciation schedule sorted before you do anything.
+- A depreciation schedule sorted before you do anything.

 - Once you have a depreciation schedule, make sure you tell your accountant if you throw anything out.